Watts riots: Riots begin

 To quell the riots, Chief Parker initiated a policy of mass arrest.
 Following the deployment of National Guardsmen, a curfew was declared for a vast region of South Central Los Angeles.
 In addition to the Guardsmen, 934 LAPD officers and 718 officers from the Los Angeles County Sheriff's Department (LASD) were deployed during the rioting.
 Watts and all black-majority areas in Los Angeles were put under the curfew.
 All residents outside of their homes in the affected areas after 8:00 p.m. were subject to arrest.
 Eventually, nearly 3,500 people were arrested, primarily for curfew violations.
 By the morning of Sunday, August 15, the riots had largely been quelled.

 Over the course of six days, between 31,000 and 35,000 adults participated in the riots.
 Around 70,000 people were "sympathetic, but not active."
 Over the six days, there were 34 deaths, 1,032 injuries, 3,438 arrests, and over $40 million in property damage.
+769 buildings and businesses were damaged and looted and 208 buildings were completely destroyed.
+Fourteen public buildings were damaged and one was completely destroyed.
 Many white Americans were fearful of the breakdown of social order in Watts, especially since white motorists were being pulled over by rioters in nearby areas and assaulted.
 Many in the black community, however, believed the rioters were taking part in an "uprising against an oppressive system."
 In a 1966 essay, black civil rights activist Bayard Rustin wrote:

 The whole point of the outbreak in Watts was that it marked the first major rebellion of Negroes against their own masochism and was carried on with the express purpose of asserting that they would no longer quietly submit to the deprivation of slum life.

 Despite allegations that "criminal elements" were responsible for the riots, the vast majority of those arrested had no prior criminal record.
-Three sworn personnel were killed in the riots: an LAFD firefighter was struck when a wall of a fire-weakened structure fell on him while fighting fires in a store, an LASD deputy was accidentally shot by another deputy while in a struggle with rioters, and an LBPD officer was shot by another police officer during a scuffle with rioters.
+Three sworn personnel were killed in the riots: a Los Angeles Fire Department firefighter was struck when a wall of a fire-weakened structure fell on him while fighting fires in a store, a Los Angeles County Sheriff's deputy was accidentally shot by another deputy while in a struggle with rioters, and a Long Beach Police Department officer was shot by another police officer during a scuffle with rioters.
 23 out of the 34 people killed in the riots were shot by LAPD officers or National Guardsmen.